The Predator (film): Plot

-Once everyone has arrived at the crashed ship, the second Predator arrives and blows off Lynch's arm, causing him to die from blood loss, although not before he launches a flare to signal a firefight between the group and Traeger's men.
-The Predator then uses Traeger's translation software to communicate with the humans, telling them that it will destroy the ship, and it gives them a head start to flee, with Quinn and his group striking up an uneasy truce with Traeger's men while the Predator destroys the ship.
-The Predator quickly kills several of Traeger's soldiers while mortally wounding Baxley and Coyle, who then kill each other in an act of mercy.
-Traeger tries to attack the alien with a Predator plasma weapon, but accidentally blows off his own head.
+Once all have arrived at the crashed ship, the second Predator arrives, kills Lynch, and explains through translation software that it will destroy the ship to keep it out of their hands and then give them all a head start before it hunts them down.
+The Predator quickly kills several of Traeger's soldiers while mortally wounding Baxley and Coyle, who then shoot each other.
+Traeger tries to use a Predator weapon on the alien but accidentally kills himself instead.

-The Predator then kidnaps Rory, assuming his autism to be an advancement in human evolution which makes him a worthwhile subject for hybridization, and flies away in his ship.
-Quinn, Nebraska, and Nettles land on the ship's exterior, but the Predator activates a force field shield that envelopes the ship and slices off Nettles' legs, and the latter falls off the ship to his death.
-Nebraska sacrifices himself by sliding into the ship's turbine, causing its engine to explode and crash into the forest.
+The Predator takes Rory, assuming his autism as an advancement in human evolution which makes him a worthwhile subject for hybridization, and flies away in his ship.
+Quinn, Nebraska, and Nettles land on the ship's exterior, but the Predator activates a force field that slices off Nettles' legs, and he falls off the ship to his death.
+Nebraska sacrifices himself and slides into the ship's turbine, causing it to crash.
 Quinn sneaks into the ship as it crashes and attacks the Predator.
-After the crash, Casey arrives, and the three manage to overpower and kill the Predator with its own weapons.
+After the crash, Bracket arrives, and the three manage to overpower and kill the Predator with its weapons.
 They pay their respects to their fallen comrades with trinkets representing each one before heading off.

-Later, Quinn and Rory are seen in a science lab watching the opening of cargo from the first Predator's ship, which a scientist reveals was ejected before the ship was destroyed.
-A piece of technology floats out and attaches itself to a lab worker, working as a transformative "Predator Killer" suit, before deactivating.
-Realizing the first Predator was trying to pass it on to humanity for a fair fight against the larger Predators, Quinn indicates he will be the one to operate the "Predator Killer" suit.
+Later, Quinn and Rory are seen in a science lab watching the opening of cargo found on the Predator's ship, which a scientist indicates was left behind intentionally.
+A piece of technology floats out and attaches itself to a lab worker, working as a transformative "Predator killer" suit before deactivating.
+Realizing the first Predator was trying to pass it on to humanity for a fair fight against the larger Predators, Quinn indicates he will be the pilot to operate the suit.